zachha/node-storefronts/README.md

 npm install mysql inquirer cli-table
 ```

-once installed, run one of the three user interfaces for the application:
+Once installed, you will have to enter your mysql username and password into each of the three files.
+Then run one of the three user interfaces for the application:

 ```
 node storefrontCustomer